dombrant/100-days-of-code/r1-log.md

 ### R1D42 (February 14th, 2018)
 Today I finished my gulp test project.
 The last plugin I tested was gulp-responsive to generate different sizes of images.
 It was really powerful, but I'm not sure how much I'll need it for my projects given that I don't handle a large number of images.
 I've got to say, I really like gulp, and I'll be using it a lot in the future.

+### R1D43 (February 15th, 2018)
+Today I read [Lessons from 7 self-taught coders](https://medium.freecodecamp.org/inspirational-success-stories-from-self-taught-web-developers-4f6f375cf17d).
+It was cool to see some stories from different people, and how there is overlap in much of what they went through to get into the tech industry.